Nothing Lasts Forever (Jebediah song)

-"Nothing Lasts Forever" is a song by Australian alternative rock band, Jebediah.
+"Nothing Lasts Forever" is a song by Australian alternative rock band Jebediah.
 It was released on 18 February 2002 as the second single from the band's third studio album and reached number 50 on the Australian ARIA Singles Chart.

 Music video

 The music video for the song featured the band in the town of Margaret River, Australia, and concludes with the sun setting over the Indian Ocean.

-Live performances

-A live rendition of the song being performed at Fox Studios in Sydney, Australia, is available on the YouTube website.